11 Accessing Data

 scale_fill_viridis_c()

-We set the preserve_area argument to FALSE to shrink the giant state of Alaska and make Hawaii and Puerto Rico larger.
-Although the state sizes in the map won’t be precise, the map will be easier to read, as you can see in Figure 11.6.
+Setting the preserve_area argument to FALSE shrinks the giant state of Alaska and makes Hawaii and Puerto Rico larger.
+Although the state sizes in the map won’t be precise, the map will be easier to read, as you can see in Figure 11.5.

-We’ve made a map that shows the median age by state.
-As an exercise, try making the same map for all 3,000 counties by changing the geography argument to "county".
-Other geographies include region, tract (for census tracts), place (for census-designated places, more commonly known as towns and cities), congressional district, and more.
-Chapter 2 of Kyle Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R discusses the various geographies available.
-There are also many more arguments in both the get_decennial() and get_acs() functions.
-We’ve shown only a few of the most common.
-If you want to learn more, Walker’s book is a great resource.
+Now try making the same map for all 3,000 counties by changing the geography argument to “county”.
+Other geographies include region, tract (for census tracts), place (for census-designated places, more commonly known as towns and cities), and congressional district.
+There are also many more arguments in both the get_decennial() and get_acs() functions; I’ve shown you only a few of the most common.
+If you want to learn more, Walker’s book Analyzing US Census Data: Methods, Maps, and Models in R is a great resource.

-If you work with US census data, the tidycensus package is a huge timesaver.
-Rather than having to manually download data from the Census Bureau website, you can use it to write R code that accesses it automatically, making it ready for analysis and reporting.
-Because of its integration with tigris, you can also easily map this demographic data.
+If you work with US Census Bureau data, the tidycensus package is a huge time-saver.
+Rather than having to manually download data from the Census Bureau website, you can use tidycensus to write R code that accesses the data automatically, making it ready for analysis and reporting.
+Because of the package’s integration with tigris, you can also easily map this demographic data.

-If you’re looking for census data from other countries, Walker’s Analyzing US Census Data book gives examples of packages that can help.
-There are R packages to bring census data from Canada (cancensus), Kenya (rKenyaCensus), Mexico (mxmaps and inegiR), Europe (eurostat), and other countries.
-Before hitting the download button in your data collection tool of choice, it’s worth looking for a package that can import that data directly into R.
+If you’re looking for census data from other countries, there are also R packages to bring data from Canada (cancensus), Kenya (rKenyaCensus), Mexico (mxmaps and inegiR), Europe (eurostat), and other regions.
+Before hitting that download button in your data collection tool to get a CSV file, it’s worth looking for a package that can import that data directly into R.